SasView/sasmodels/doc/guide/pd/polydispersity.rst

 actual width of the distribution in degrees, so values as high as 5 or 10 degrees maybe necessary to describe oriented systems.
 Again, plotting the relevant polydispersity data will easily show if a sensible value is being used.

+When using an `Array Distribution`_, be aware that the polydispersity parameters, and the parameter to which the distribution is being applied, cannot be fitted.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ